-When it comes to choosing the best cable and internet package, it can be just as challenging to find out which providers are in your area as it is to ferret out the best price.
+When it comes to choosing the best cable and high-speed internet package, it can be just as challenging to find out which providers are in your area as it is to ferret out the best price.

 If you want to know whether your home is in an Xfinity service area — and what speeds and packages you can get — here’s how to find out.